missionpinball/mpf-docs/hardware/spike/index.rst

 ~~~

 We haven't added support for the red DMDs from SPIKE v1 machines.
 If
-you want a DMD today, you can add a standalone RGB DMD, or you can
+you want a DMD today, you can add a standalone :doc:`RGB DMD </displays/display/physical_rgb_dmd>`
+which will fit right into the position of the old DMD, or you can
 replace the DMD/speaker panel in your SPIKE machine with an LCD display
 which you can run from the HDMI output of your computer running MPF.